 How we do things is similar to what we read about the early New Testament churches described in the book of Acts.
 This raises a natural follow-up question:

-Our home group leadership requirements are far higher than normal.
+Our home church leadership requirements are far higher than normal.
 It seems insufficient that churches manage to train competent leaders during a one- to eight-week training program.
 Our training program takes several years of classroom and field training.

 Our typical leader has: